mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 }
 ```

 > Adding this property will allow the index view to display the biography when it loads.
-We'll be setting the value of the biography later in this excercise when we update the index controller's GET action.
+We'll be setting the value of the biography later in this exercise when we update the index controller's GET action.

 #### **Step 2:** Update the Manage\Index view